-Fees for individual therapy are $130 per 50-minute session.
+Fees for individual therapy with Grzegorz are $150 per 50-minute session and for relationship therapy the fees are $180 per 50-minute session.

-Fees for clients whose income is earnt in a foreign currency will be adjusted based on the economic parity between Australia and the client’s country.
+Fees for clients whose income is earned in a foreign currency will be adjusted based on the economic parity between Australia and the client’s country.

 Sessions with psychotherapists are not covered by the Medicare Mental Health Plan scheme.

 From time to time fees may increase; clients will receive two months notice of any fee increases.

 MPWC has a 24-hour cancellation policy which means if you cancel or reschedule your session with less than 24 hours notice, don’t show up or don’t make it for any reason, you still have to pay the full fee.

 Sessions can be paid by cash or credit (Visa, Mastercard or Diners Club) at the end of the session, or by direct debit two days prior to the session.

 There are two kinds of confidentiality related to therapy sessions: your identity and the things discussed.